There are fears Ebola could have spread to Ghana as a US citizen is being tested for the deadly virus.

-Staff of the 'Doctors without Borders' ('Medecin sans frontieres') carry the body of a person killed by viral haemorrhagic fever West African countries and international health organisations formed a new strategy to combat the epidemic in talks on Thursday.
+West African countries and international health organisations formed a new strategy to combat the epidemic in talks on Thursday.

 Officials committed to better surveillance to detect cases, enhance cross-border collaboration, better engagement with local communities and closer co-operation with the World Health Organisation and other partners.

 Ebola first appeared in 1976 and takes its name from the Ebola River near the village of Yambuku, in the Democratic Republic of Congo.